icefallgames/SCICompanion/SCICompanion/Docs/source/rastertools.rst

     This lets you set the hotspot, or "center", of the view or cursor by clicking on the image.
 It does not apply to fonts.

 **Import images** |importfiles|
     This lets you import a sequence of images into a loop.
-See :doc:`importing images <importimages>` for more information.
+See :ref:`Import Image <importimages-label>`.

 **Animate** |animate|
     This brings up a dialog that animates the current loop of the view.